rohityadavcloud/rohityadavcloud.github.io/_posts/2012-04-5-damn-proxies.markdown

 `ssh -p 2080 username@localhost`

-Or, use surf Internet over as a [SOCKS proxy](http://en.wikipedia.org/wiki/SOCKS) using ssh, for example:
+Or, surf Internet over a [SOCKS proxy](http://en.wikipedia.org/wiki/SOCKS), for example:

 `ssh -C2qTnN -D 8080 username@myserver -p 1123`

 How do you use it in a browser, say Firefox?
 In Firefox open *about:config* set the `network.proxy.socks_remote_dns` field to *true* and in proxy setting leave everything blank and put *localhost* as SOCKS host and whatever *port* (8080 in the example) you used.

-Assuming you've a socks proxy like the one above, you can use `proxychains` to force any application to go through a socks proxy configured in `/etc/proxychains.conf`, and setting a suitable DNS server in `/usr/lib/proxychains3/proxyresolv` (default is 4.2.2.2).
-How to use proxychains, you ask:

-`$ proxychains vlc` on *bash* and listen to that awesome Internet radio station I [tweeted](http://listen.di.fm/public3/electro.pls).
+Assuming you've a socks proxy like the one above, you can use `proxychains` to force any application to use that socks proxy by configuring `/etc/proxychains.conf`, and setting a suitable DNS server in `/usr/lib/proxychains3/proxyresolv` (default is 4.2.2.2).
+Now `$ proxychains vlc` on *bash* and listen to that awesome Internet radio [station](http://listen.di.fm/public3/electro.pls).